 User access levels within Operate are managed through Security Groups.
 You can set them up by going to Settings, in the main navigation menu, then by selecting General/Getting Started > Security Groups.

 Here is where you will find the default security groups that Operate comes pre-configured with.
 You can edit any of these, using the pencil icon next to the group.
 The default security groups in Operate are:

-Once you have named your security group, use the tick boxes in the list of modules to enable or disable an option:
+Once you have named your security group, use the tick boxes in the list of modules to enable / disable any options you need to adjust.

 For admin-level access, it is recommended to leave all boxes ticked, in order to ensure that the administrator is not limited when managing the system.

 For users belonging to different departments of your business, you might want to enable only those modules that they will need to use and disable the rest.
 You might want to allow read only access when you need to make sure your staff can see certain information, while they will not be able to alter it.

 The Can Read option is the strictest access level that still lets users see the information.

 Disabling a module will completely hide it from the user group.

 Save your Security Group when you are happy with the configuration.

 You can create one or more groups, according to staff roles within your business and grant them access to different Operate features, using the same process.